sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 Kernel of jayapala seed (previously purified) is to be subjected to bhavana for 21 times with lemon juice.
 It is then to be made into pills.
 Such a pill, rubbed with man's saliva, is to be put into the eyes, as a collyrium, of the man who has been bitten by a poisonous snake.
-By this, the man will be able to overcome snake-poison.[\*](# "The subject will be dealt with elaborately in a subsequent volume in the chapter on treatment of poison.")
+By this, the man will be able to overcome snake-poison.\*[^66]

+[^66]: "The subject will be dealt with elaborately in a subsequent volume in the chapter on treatment of poison."

 ![](../../../books_images/1689832036.png)